MicrosoftLearning/AZ-120-Planning-and-Administering-Microsoft-Azure-for-SAP-Workloads/Instructions/AZ-120_Lab01a-Azure_VM_Linux_Clustering.md

    RESOURCE_GROUP_NAME='az12001a-RG'
    ```

-1. In the Cloud Shell pane, run the following command to create the first set of 8 managed disks that you will attach to the first Azure VM you deployed in the previous task:
+1. In the Cloud Shell pane, run the following command to create the first set of 8 managed disks that you will attach to the first Azure virtual machine you deployed in the previous task:

    ```cli
    LOCATION=$(az group list --query "[?name == '$RESOURCE_GROUP_NAME'].location" --output tsv)